vigneshraja108/handwrite-to-text-ai/README.md

         Assign it to SENDGRID_API_KEY

+        Go to: SendGrid Sender Authentication

+        Under "Single Sender Verification", click:

+        ➕ Create a Sender and fill the details

+        Go to your gmail inbox (your@gmail.com) and click Verify

      3. 📊 Logging (Logfire / Pydantic)
         Create an account at https://logfire.dev (or the relevant log provider)